The 8 Best TTRPG Sandbox Campaigns Ever Written

 Pavis, Big Rubble (Runequest — Perrin, Stafford, et al)

-What makes them special is the constant movement between those two spaces.
+What makes them outstanding is the constant movement between those two spaces.
 The Rubble is not just a dungeon to loot, and Pavis is not just a place to rest.
 Discoveries in the ruins create political and social consequences in the city, while alliances, rivalries, and obligations in the city shape what players do in the ruins.
 That rhythm lets the campaign sustain itself for a very long time.
-Few sandboxes fuse exploration, place, and factional play this well.

 Pavis and Big Rubble have historically been sold separately, but Moon Design did a great job of combining them, which is what I’ve linked to.